Cyber AssessValydex™by iFeelTech

 ReconnaissanceMap payment owners, vendors, approval timing, and escalation habitsLimit public process exposure and segment financial authority

-Account/domain abuseSpoof or compromise trusted identity signalsMFA, SPF/DKIM/DMARC, mailbox forwarding-rule monitoring
+Account/domain abuseSpoof or compromise trusted identity signalsMFA, SPF/DKIM/DMARC (email authentication standards that block spoofed sender domains), mailbox forwarding-rule monitoring

 Social engineeringForce policy bypass via urgency, secrecy, or authority pressureMandatory callback and dual approval thresholds

-ExecutionIrrevocable execution on instant payment rails (FedNow/RTP) before interventionMandatory pause controls before release, plus immediate hold/escalation workflow and bank fraud response
+ExecutionIrrevocable execution on instant payment rails (FedNow, the Federal Reserve's real-time payment network, and RTP, The Clearing House's equivalent) before intervention.
+Note: some FedNow-participating banks have implemented opt-in delay and review features for high-value anomalous transfers as of late 2025.Mandatory pause controls before release, plus immediate hold/escalation workflow and bank fraud response

-IC3 advisories in 2024 and 2025 (including May and December 2025 campaign updates) note continued use of AI-generated text and voice impersonation, including smishing and vishing pretexts.
+IC3 advisories in 2024 and 2025 (including a May 2025 PSA on senior official impersonation and a December 2025 follow-up campaign update) note continued use of AI-generated text and voice impersonation, including smishing and vishing pretexts.
 Process verification is therefore more reliable than perception-based trust, especially when payment rails can settle instantly and irreversibly.

-A trusted callback means initiating a new communication session using contact information from a system of record, not from the suspicious request.
+A trusted callback initiates a new communication session using verified contact information from an internal system of record.

 How-To: Trusted Callback Verification